symfony/symfony-docs/components/phpunit_bridge.rst

 * Auto-register ``class_exists`` to load Doctrine annotations (when used)
 * It displays the whole list of deprecated features used in the application
 * Displays the stack trace of a deprecation on-demand
-* Provides a `ClockMock` class for time-sensitive tests
+* Provides a `ClockMock` mock class for time-sensitive tests

 Installation
 ------------